 If skydiving has been on your bucket list since you can remember, I can assure you that there is no better place to do it from.
-Having gone skydiving in two other locations before, jumping with the Swiss Alps behind you definitely has its WOW factor.
+Having gone skydiving in two other locations before, jumping with the Swiss Alps behind you definitely has a massive WOW factor.

 It is one of those things that you will never regret, and was definitely a trip highlight.

 My Experience: The Interlaken Skydiving Package

 I opted to do the Tandem Airplane Skydive from 13,000 feet above sea level (11,000 feet above land).
 Nowadays, you also have helicopter skydiving options which is also pretty cool.

 We decided to go with the company Skydive Switzerland because they were highly recommended to us by our hostel.
 The full package included pick up/ drop off at our hostel, training, and the skydiving jump itself.